Adelb150/Cyber-Labs/picoCTF/General Skills/Collaborative_Development.md

 1. Downloaded zip into my personal CTF folder using wget.
 2. Unzipped zip folder with unzip command.
 3. Found .git folder... git branch -a to identify git branches
-4. Moved to first git branch with "git checkout", Found "picoCTF{t3@mw0rk_" in this python version.
+4. Moved to first git branch with "git checkout", Found 1st part of flag in this python version.
-5. Moved to second git branch, found "m@k3s_th3_dr3@m_"
+5. Moved to second git branch, found 2nd part of flag
-6. Moved to third git branch, found "w0rk_7ae8dd33}"
+6. Moved to third git branch, found 3rd part of flag
 <details>
   <summary>Given flag after combining answers</summary>